juanjoGonDev/typeorm-transactional-tests/README.en.md

-# TypeORM Transactional Tests
+# TypeORM Test DB

 ## Overview

-TypeORM Transactional Tests wraps every Jest spec in an isolated database transaction.
+TypeORM Test DB wraps every Jest spec in an isolated database transaction.
 The helper accepts any initialized `DataSource`, replaces its manager during the spec, and restores the original manager after a rollback.
 The package targets reusable test setups that keep integration databases pristine.

 ## Features